 Nootropics.
 You might have heard of them.
 The “limitless pill” that keeps Billionaires rich.
 The ‘smart drugs’ that students are taking to help boost their hyperfocus.
 The cognitive enhancers that give corporate executives an advantage.
 All very exciting.
 But as always, the media are way behind the curve.
 Yes, for the past few decades, cognitive enhancers were largely sketchy substances that people used to grasp at a short term edge at the expense of their health and well being.
 But the days of taking prescription pills to pull an all-nighter are so 2010.
 The better, safer path isn’t with these stimulants but with nootropics.
 Nootropics consist of dietary supplements and substances which enhance your cognition, in particular when it comes to motivation, creativity, memory, and other executive functions.
 They play an important role in supporting memory and promoting optimal brain function.

 These days, nootropics are beginning to take their rightful place as a particularly powerful tool in the Neurohacker’s toolbox.
 After all, biochemistry is deeply foundational to neural function.
 Whether you are trying to fix the damage that is done to your nervous system by a stressful and toxic environment or support and enhance your neural functioning, getting the chemistry right is table-stakes.
 And we are starting to get good at getting it right.
 What’s changed?

-A big part is that we are finally starting to apply complex systems science to psycho-neuro-pharmacology and a nootropic approach.
-The neural system is awesomely complex and old-fashioned reductionist science has a really hard time with complexity.
-Big companies spends hundreds of millions of dollars trying to separate the effects of just a single molecule from placebo – and nootropics invariably show up as “stacks” of many different ingredients (ours, Qualia , currently has 42 separate synergistic nootropics ingredients from alpha GPC to bacopa monnieri and L-theanine).
+The neural system is complex and old-fashioned reductionist science has a really hard time with complexity.
+Big companies spend hundreds of millions of dollars trying to separate the effects of just a single molecule from placebo – and nootropics invariably show up as “stacks” of many different ingredients (ours, Qualia Mind, currently has 28 separate synergistic nootropics ingredients from alpha GPC to bacopa monnieri and L-theanine).
 That kind of complex, multi pathway input requires a different methodology to understand well that goes beyond simply what’s put in capsules.